uddeepta-deka/project-euler/README.md

 # Project-euler
 Running repository with [Project Euler](https://projecteuler.net/) solutions as python codes.
 Some trivial solutions may not be included.
+The solutions need not be optimal.